Poll Concludes Florida Voters Want Say in Seminole Gaming Expansion

 However, some lawmakers believe the state must obtain approval from voters in order to authorize online gaming.

 Floridians Seek Input

 Almost immediately after DeSantis and the tribe announced the gaming expansion compact, legal critics questioned the validity of the internet betting component.
 Florida law requires that all Class III gaming only be conducted on the Seminoles’ sovereign land.
-Class III gaming includes slot machines, table games, and sports betting.
+Class III gaming includes free slot machines, table games, and sports betting.

 Mobile sports betting, opponents say, violates that condition.
 Proponents say since the sports betting servers would be required to be located on sovereign land, that isn’t true.

 A poll of 800 likely voters in Florida finds that 76 percent surveyed believe they should have the final say on not only the mobile sports betting topic — but the entire new Class III compact.
 Just 13 percent said they support allowing the Florida Legislature and DeSantis to determine the new gaming terms.

 In 2018, Floridians backed a ballot referendum that altered the state constitution to give the people power to determine the future of gambling.

 “Floridians spoke loud in clear in 2018 when they voted in a landslide for Amendment 3 to put gambling in Florida in the hands of Floridians instead of gambling lobbyists and politicians.
 This poll shows they feel as strongly about that as ever and clearly understand this new agreement violates the letter and spirit of that Amendment,” declared John Sowinski, president of No Casinos, an organization that opposes further gambling expansion in Florida.